-- If the Respondent is a student: The written appeal shall be submitted to the Vice President for Academic Affairs. - o If the Respondent is an employee: The written appeal shall be submitted to the Dean of Students. - If the Respondent is a faculty member: The written appeal shall be submitted to the Director of Human Resources.
+- If the Respondent is a student: The written appeal shall be submitted to the Provost. - o If the Respondent is an employee: The written appeal shall be submitted to the Dean of Students. - If the Respondent is a faculty member: The written appeal shall be submitted to the Director of Human Resources.